- Who is MTI(p) for?

 International Medical Graduates (IMGs) learn from experienced consultants within the UK national health system.
 They use their experience to improve the level of patient care in their home country on their return.
 And, UK hospitals benefit from the skills and knowledge that IMGs can bring.

-As of April 2017 the Department of Health (DoH), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed some changes to the arrangements for processing visa applications for the MTI with priority now given to applicants from countries identified as Department for International Development (DfID) priority countries or World Bank Low Income and Lower Middle Income Countries (LI & LMI).
+As of April 2017 the Department of Health (DoH), Health Education England (HEE) and the Academy of Medical Royal Colleges (AoMRC) agreed arrangements for processing visa applications for MTI: priority is given to applicants from countries identified as Department for International Development (DfID) priority countries or World Bank Low Income and Lower Middle Income Countries (LI & LMI).

 What type of posts are offered?

 Posts are usually offered at a 'middle grade' level, equivalent in standard to Level 2 of the UK Specialty training programme.
 After a period of three to six months induction at a more junior level (ST3), it is expected that candidates will progress to spend the remaining 18-21 months working at a more senior level (ST4-5).

 There are some opportunities to train at Level 3 (ST6-8) after an appropriate induction period, but these are less frequently submitted.

 Step 1 – Eligibility

-To be eligible for MTI(p) sponsorship, you must make sure that you are of the appropriate level of experience described above and meet the following requirements.
+To be eligible for MTI(p) sponsorship, you must make sure that you are of the appropriate level of experience described above and meet the following requirements: